Bursera hollickii

 Bursera hollickii is a species of plant in the Burseraceae family.
 It is endemic to Jamaica, and listed as critically endangered.

-Bursera hollickii is a tree up to 6 meters tall with a trunk up to 25 cm in diameter.
+Bursera hollickii is a tree up to 6 m tall with a trunk up to 25 cm in diameter.
 Bark is reddish-gray outside, red inside.
 Leaves are up to 12 cm long, clustered at the ends of twigs, thick and leathery with 3-7 leaflets.
 Flowers are in elongated racemes.